alpharesearch/Hassio-Addons/picoTTS/README.md

 The [naggety/picotts](https://github.com/naggety/picotts) as Hass.io addon.
 (Useable on Raspberry Pi 3-)

 This addon executes the seach engine behind a webservice.
 It provides support for all default languages.
+Output is mp3.

 ## Requests